Boba Milk Tea Recipe

 Tapioca flour being added to sugar water

-Place the saucepan onto a medium to high heat and stir continuously until the mixture becomes a thick syrup-like texture before turning the heat down to low.
+Place the saucepan on a medium to high heat and stir continuously until the mixture becomes a thick syrup-like texture before turning the heat down too low.

 Pot of tapioca sugar being boiled on a burner